-The London Energy Transformation Initiative (LETI) is a network of over 250 built environment professionals that are working together to put London on the path to a zero carbon future.
-The voluntary group is made up of developers, engineers, housing associations, architects, planners, academics, sustainability professionals, contractors and facilities managers, with support and input provided by the GLA and London boroughs.
-Elementa Consulting have initiated and coordinated LETI as they were frustrated that the current energy policy in London wasn’t driving design solutions that encouraged long term carbon emissions reduction.
-LETI was established to work collaboratively to put together evidence-based recommendations for two pieces of policy – the new London Environment Strategy and the rewrite of the London Plan.
+LETI is a network of over 1000 built environment professionals that are working together to put the UK on the path to a zero carbon future.
+The voluntary group is made up of developers, engineers, housing associations, architects, planners, academics, sustainability professionals, contractors and facilities managers, with support and input provided by the GLA, Local Authorities and other organisations.

 The London Energy Transformation Initiative has been established to support the transition of the capital’s built environment to net zero carbon, providing guidance that can be applied to the rest to the UK.
 We do this by:

-→ engaging with stakeholders to develop a robust and rapid energy reduction approach, producing effective solutions to the energy trilemma of security, sustainability, and affordability;
+→ engaging with stakeholders to develop a robust and rapid energy reduction approach, producing effective solutions to the energy trilemma of security, sustainability, and affordability

-→ working with authorities to create practicable policy alterations to ensure the regulatory system is fit for purpose, placing verified performance at its core;
+→ working with authorities to create practicable policy alterations to ensure the regulatory system is fit for purpose, placing verified performance at its core

 → encouraging and enabling collaboration between built environment professionals

-→ providing technical advice to support exemplar developments, enabling pioneers who aspire to go beyond the current regulatory frameworks.
+→ providing technical advice to support exemplar developments, enabling pioneers who aspire to go beyond the current regulatory frameworks

 1. LETI is focusing on zero carbon as the outcome, but we recognise that reducing energy demand in the first instance is key to achieving a net zero carbon city.